 As a counter, it should also be noted that Revelation uses the phrase "day and night" to refer to things that occur continuously.
 (4:8, 7:15, 12:10) Even Fudge [Fudg.FTC, 300] must admit that while it "may be true" that the suffering will last day and night (always), this may not mean that there are not times when it will not occur -- just that it does not occur on a fixed schedule (i.e., just during the day, but not at night)!

 Finally, it should be noted that while annihilationists admit that the devil, the beast, and the false prophet are clearly tormented forever [Pinn.DFI, 257], and thus suffer eternal punishment, they will argue that those thrown into the lake of fire with them do not necessarily suffer the same eternal fate.
 Once again, this is obvious question-begging.
-There is no support in the text for the idea that others in the lake of fire will suffer any differently.
+There is no support in the text for the idea that others in the lake of fire will suffer any differently (but again, this loses all emotional power as an objection under a shame rubric).

 - Rev. 20:12-15, 21:8